VladaAlek/pp-commerce-261124/README.md

 - [testing "My Account" section 2](docs/images/loginTesting-2.png);
 - [testing "My Account" section 3](docs/images/loginTesting-3.png);

+### Profile Page

+- This feature opens for logged users in the dropdown menu when clicking on the "my account" section in the navbar.
+The profile serves !!!!! add explanation later here

 **new feature:** Only authenticated users are allowed to have access to a page with the learning materials

 ### Exploring and Selecting/Managing Courses